 Students will perform various types of dramatic productions throughout the year, both at school and at local churches as an outreach team.

-Concert Choir - 0.5 credit per year
+Concert Choir - 0.5 credit per semester (1.0 per year)

 A performance-oriented vocal course with regular performances in the Chicagoland area.
 Frequent Saturday appointments can be expected.